zeta-group/zt-bcc/README.md

 * `foreach` loop
 * `?:` operator

-See the [details](https://github.com/zeta-group/zt-bcc/blob/dev0.8.1/doc/details.md) file for an overview of the features.
+See the [wiki](https://github.com/zeta-group/zt-bcc/wiki) page for an overview of the features.